-- As shown in figure select the start button once Device is detected by application Pangu Jailbreak.
+- As shown in figure 23, select the start button once the Device is detected by the application Pangu Jailbreak.

 - Proceed further with option Already Backup as shown below

-- Once the user selects Already Backup, Tool would start the process and status of progress would be indicated in percentage on Application Window.
-At the progress of 55%, Device may reboot and at the progress of 65% would ask to re-enable Airplane mode.
+- Once the user selects Already Backup, the Tool starts the process and the status of progress is indicated in percentage form in the Application Window.
+At 55% progress, the device may reboot and at the progress at 65% asks to re-enable Airplane mode.

-As shown in below screenshot, at the progress of 75%, would be asked to unlock the device and run Pangu Jailbreak.
+As shown in the screenshot below, at the progress of 75%, would be asked to unlock the device and run Pangu Jailbreak.

-- The application would ask now to allow Photo access permission for an unknown reason.
-Upon Finishing, Phone would reboot, and Pangu would prompt that device is already Jailbroken,
+- The application will now ask to allow Photo access permission for some unknown reason.
+Upon Finishing, the Phone reboots and Pangu prompts that the device is already Jailbroken,

-A tool such as XRY, Cellebrite, Lantern, MPE, Elcomsoft could be used for the physical acquisition of IOS device.
-The output all the mentioned tools would either be a bit stream image (dd) or a DMG image file that can then be analyzed manually or with the help of a forensic analysis tool.
-We would demonstrate physical acquisition using Elcomsoft.
+A tool such as XRY, Cellebrite, Lantern, MPE, Elcomsoft could be used for the physical acquisition of IOS devices.
+The output of all the mentioned tools would either be a bitstream image (dd) or a DMG image file that can then be analyzed manually or with the help of a forensic analysis tool.
+We’ll demonstrate physical acquisition using Elcomsoft.

-Elcomsoft IOS Forensic Toolkit is a commercial tool that allows taking the Bit to Bit Image of the iOS devices.
-It also supports to extract the secret passwords and decrypt the file system.
+Elcomsoft IOS Forensic Toolkit is a commercial tool that allows us to take a Bit to Bit Image of iOS devices.
+It also supports the extraction of secret passwords and decryption of file systems.

 - Turn off the IOS device and connect it to the Forensic workstation or PC.
-Now select Option 1 from the Wizard to make phone enter to DFU mode.
+Now select Option 1 from the Wizard to make the phone enter DFU mode.

-- After this step would get finished, Tool will ask to allow to upload custom RAM disk
+- After this step is finished, the tool will ask to allow to upload a custom RAM disk

-Many important artifacts like Apple ID/Password, Wi-Fi passwords, and VPN credentials could be extracted from keys.plist
+Many important artifacts like Apple ID/Password, Wi-Fi passwords, and VPN credentials can be extracted from keys.plist

-All user data can be extracted using option 8 which is acquire all user’s files as a tarball.
-This process would take time depends on the amount of the user data and upon finishing data would extract the .tar file.
-The figure below shows the same process.
+All user data can be extracted using option 8, which acquires all user’s files as a tarball.
+This process takes time depending on the amount of user data.
+Upon finishing, the data extracts the .tar file.
+The figure below shows this process.

-Using option 6, User can acquire a physical image of device file system.
+Using option 6, the User can acquire a physical image of the device file system.
 The tool would prompt to select the option to choose whether to extract system and user data.
-Please refer below screenshot in which option 2 has been chosen.
-Encrypted user data would be extracted.
-To decrypt this data, we could use keys.the plist file which we extracted in the previous step.
+Please refer to the screenshot below, in which option 2 has been chosen.
+Encrypted user data will then be extracted.
+To decrypt this data, we can use keys.the plist file which we extracted in the previous step.

-Using this decryption, we would get image file user file-decypted.dmg which is ready-to-mount.
+Using this decryption, we’ll get the image file user file-decypted.dmg, which is ready to mount.

 Data structure and artifacts

-This section covers analysis of the important artifacts those are generated by features of the system or interaction of the user with the device.
+This section covers the analysis of the important artifacts that are generated by features of the system or interaction of the user with the device.

-- It is very necessary to understand how data are stored in device.
-Most of the user data are stored under /private/var/mobile/ or /User/ which is symlink pointing to previously mentioned directory.
+- It is necessary to understand how data is stored in the device.
+Most of the user data is stored under /private/var/mobile/ or /User/ which is symlink pointing to previously mentioned directory.

 - iTunesMetadata.plist from the root application folder contains information related to device, Apple account name, date of purchase.
 This information could be useful during investigation in some cases.
 In each application directory one of these files would be found.

-Below figure show the file and detail found from the file.
+The figure below shows the file and detail found from the file.

-Mostly two types of files in the apple device are encountered.
+Mostly two types of files are encountered in the apple device:

-While analyzing artifacts, it is important to determine timestamp of that artifact.
+While analyzing artifacts, it is important to determine the timestamp of that artifact.
 IOS device uses MAC Absolute time.
-There are resources available that could convert this timestamp to human readable time.
-It is also performed using date command with u switch on Mac, which will display time in UTC or on local time.
+There are resources available that can convert this timestamp to human-readable time.
+This is also performed using the date command with u switch on Mac, which will display time in UTC or on local time.

 SQLite databases are most common data storage in IOS devices as well as other mobile platforms like Windows Phone.
 These databases are used to store data of native as well as third- party applications.

-There are many free/open source tools available to explore SQLite database files.
-Most popular and widely used application is SQLite Database Browser, which has GUI and command line utility both.
+There are many free/open-source tools available to explore SQLite database files.
+The most popular and widely used application is SQLite Database Browser, which has both GUI and command-line utility.

 These files could be explored using a simple text editor.
 A tool commonly used to parse these files is plist Editor.